subutai-io/documentation/docs-subutai/user/pages/02.subutai-products/02.bazaar/16.environments/docs.md

 Once your SSH button is active (white and clickable), you can click it and then a terminal will be opened and you will have access to your container!

 All plain and simple!
-Feel free to leave your questions or comments in our *slack community*.
+Feel free to leave your questions or comments in our slack community.